My Morning Routine: Harnessing Scientific Research to enhance Focus, Energy, and Wellbeing

 It’s not an easy habit to get into, but now, having long since cracked it, I really miss cold showers when I can’t have them.
 Not every shower has access to the pure cold water tap!
 The benefits are well worth it - I find that after my cold shower, I feel physically and psychologically energised and ready to tackle the day ahead.
 Studies show that regular cold exposure can also improve resilience to stress over time, making it an excellent addition to a routine aimed at long-term mental and physical well-being.
 Tip - I have a playlist of 3 minute songs and a waterproof bluetooth speaker.
 This elevates the experience somewhat.

-I plan to wrote an article soon on the benefits/my love affair with cold water exposure and wild swimming.
+I plan to write an article soon on the benefits/my love affair with cold water exposure and wild swimming.

 Note: cold water exposure should not be attempted without a medical advice as it can be problematic for certain conditions